cwendel16834/database/readme.txt

 Return Value: Table Object
 _______________________________________________________________________________________

-Table::Table(Attribute attr[])
+Table::Table(vector<Attribute> attr)
 Description: This is a constructor that initializes a Table object populated with attributes designated by the user.

 Parameters:
-attributes: an array of Attribute structures that are the attributes the Table is to be initialized with
+attributes: a vector of Attribute structures that are the attributes the Table is to be initialized with

 Return Value: a new Table object
 _______________________________________________________________________________________